 What Does a CRNA Do?

-A Certified Registered Nurse Anesthetist (CRNA) is an advanced practice nursing specialty that takes nurses from the bedside to the head of the bed.
+A Certified Registered Nurse Anesthetist (CRNA) is an advanced practice nursing specialty that takes nurses from the bedside to the head of the bed, primarily to administer anesthesia to patients undergoing surgery.
 More than 43,000 CRNAs practice in the United States, according to the U.S. Bureau of Labor Statistics.

 What are the typical responsibilities of a CRNA?